prabhat-kushwaha/TodoApp/README.md

 # 📌 To-Do App (SwiftUI)

 A beautifully designed **SwiftUI** To-Do app that helps you manage your tasks effectively.
-With a smooth user interface and support for **Light and Dark themes**, this app ensures an intuitive and productive task management experience on **iOS/macOS**.
+With a smooth user interface and support for **Light and Dark themes**, this app ensures an intuitive and productive task management experience on **iOS**.

 ## 🚀 Features